abiswas3/sportsMaths/NewRankings/main.md

 + the strength of the race you are participating in (sof in the figure above).
 + how much faster you were from the top few athletes (race time score in the figure above).

 You get points along each of these features and finally your score is a weighted average of these features.
 From the outset it would appear that the new system does not over prioritise a single aspect of a race performance (such as AIT score in the old system).
-However, closer examination of the point system reveals that the new system is really based around one central concept -- the committees' definition of strength of field.
+However, closer examination of the point system reveals that the new system is really based around one central concept -- what tier is the race?

 ## The weights do not matter

 As advertised, the first feature accounts for $40\%$ of your score, the second feature accounts for $30\%$ of your score and the third feature contributes to $30\%$ of your score.
 Thus the claim is that the final score is a mixture of three different features (position, strength of field and time); this is merely an illusion.
-The three features are highly correlated, and as a result only one feature really matters -- strength of field.
+The three features are highly correlated, and as a result only one feature really matters -- the race tiering i.e. how important does the PTO think this race is (akin to how grandslams work in tennis).

 ![The figure above plots the tier on the Y-axis and the SOF on the X-axis.
 It is easy to see that the two are positively correlated.
 For